P88ja/crashanalysis/README.md

 <br>

 ## Sample Data
 The sample data used in this report is available in this repository.
+Due to the high volume of data and github limitation to upload, I removed some records from the file.
 [Report Data](./Artifacts/SampleData/Crash_Analysis_data.csv)

 <br>